sxcntqnt/CCONK/README.md

 ## 🔗 Live Preview

-Check out the live demo of Linkify here:
+Check out the live demo of FLAM here:
 [Live Preview]( https://sxcntcnqunts.com/)

 ## 🎥 Watch Demo on YouTube

-Check out the tutorial to see how this link management system was built:
+Check out the tutorial to see how this fleet management system was built:
 [Watch the Tutorial](https://youtu.be/3_sZPAfVR_U) 💻

 ## 💻 Tech Stack